 Continuous use puts the asset through wear and tear due to which maintenance becomes a common occurrence.
 As the asset ages, maintenance increases helps in increasing its productive life.
 Technological advancements also demand changes in the asset to make it more secure and safe to use.
 Modifications and upgrades are done to make the asset more in sync with the times.
 This also makes them faster and better than before.
 At times it also improves the quality of work.

 The focus of maintenance is to identify potential improvement areas so that operational requirements are met in the best possible manner.

 Get the best rates when purchasing IT assets and make sure you get the best options based on your needs and budget.

 At the end of an asset’s useful productive life, it has to be disposed of.
 The decision to dispose of an asset should be based on the service deliverables.
 But disposal is not as easy as putting the asset in scrap or the next put out day.
 Everything has to be treated or processed to ensure that it cannot harm nature or society.

 To that effect, if necessary, all data has to be wiped from the asset.
 Learn more about wiping out data from old computers.

 The Final Word

-Asset lifecycle management helps to optimise the performance of an asset throughout its useful life.
+IT asset lifecycle management helps to optimise the performance of an asset throughout its useful life.
 It starts at the planning stage and moves along in a sequential manner until the product is no longer useful and has to be disposed of.
 A true asset management system would allow an organisation to know the operational costs, usage frequency, and performance associated with an asset throughout its lifetime.
 This allows comparison against set business metrics to know how your assets fare as compared to the business standards.
-To maintain a competitive edge in the market it is necessary to have a meticulous asset lifecycle management.
+To maintain a competitive edge in the market it is necessary to have a meticulous asset life cycle management.